Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

    also remotely held, call media will be reconnected as it was before the call was held.

 The SDK will emit a [call:stateChange][9] event locally when the operation completes.
-The remote participant will be notified of the operation through a [call:stateChange][9] as well.
+The remote participant will be notified of the operation through a [call:stateChange][9] event as well.

 **Parameters**